gwastro/pycbc/docs/inference/examples/bbh.rst

-Since we are generating waveforms and analyzing a 15 dimensional parameter space, this run will be much more computationally expensive than the analytic example above.
+Since we are generating waveforms and analyzing a 15 dimensional parameter space, this run will be much more computationally expensive than the :ref:`analytic example<inference_example_analytic>`.
 We recommend running this on a cluster or a computer with a large number of cores.
 In the example, we have set the parallelization to use 10 cores.
 With these settings, it should checkpoint approximately every hour or two.
 The run should complete in a few hours.
 If you would like to acquire more